renn0xtek9/Arithmos/doc/development/source/tutorial-channels.rst

-``learner`` is ``None`` (remember receiving a ``None`` value means the link was removed/closed) or invalidates the cross validation results and curve point for that channel id, marking for update in :func:`~Orange.widgets.widget.OWWidget.handleNewSignals`.
+``learner`` is ``None`` (remember receiving a ``None`` value means the link was removed/closed) or invalidates the cross validation results and curve point for that channel id, marking for update in :func:`~Arithmos.widgets.widget.OWWidget.handleNewSignals`.
 A similar case is when we receive a learner for a new channel id.

 Note that in this widget the evaluation (k-fold cross